zmitchell/tinkering.xyz/content/flake-from-scratch.md

 > - `outputs` is a function of one argument that takes an attribute set of all the realized inputs, and outputs another attribute set which schema is described below.
 > - `nixConfig` is an attribute set of values which reflect the values given to nix.conf.
 This can extend the normal behavior of a user's nix experience by adding flake-specific configuration, such as a binary cache.

+But wait, `nix develop` didn't complain about a missing `description`.
+On top of that I've never seen someone's flake have a `nixConfig` attribute, so there's some nuance missing from this description.

-There's more detailed explanation in the [`nix flake` command reference][flake_command] in the Nix Reference Manual.
+It was at this point that I discovered that the _actual_ flake schema is defined in the [`nix flake` command reference][flake_command] in the Nix Reference Manual, which is not where I would expect to find it.
 After finding this page things started to make sense, so definitely go read that.
-It took me some time to find this page, I guess I didn't expect the description of the flake file schema to be under the reference for the `nix flake` command.

-So, `description` is just a string, `inputs` is an attribute set of the flake's dependencies, and `outputs` is a function that takes an attribute set of all the inputs and returns an attribute set of the flake's outputs (shells, packages, etc).
-However, `nixConfig` is an attribute set that allows you to provide project-specific overrides to settings in `nix.conf`.
-This isn't what's described above, but it's how `nixConfig` is described in the `nix flake` reference.
-I don't want to provide any overrides so I'm going to leave that out.
-Now let's fill out a minimal flake:
+All of it.
+I trust that you've done that, but I'll just paraphrase what it says anyway (emphasis mine):
+> The following attributes are **supported** in `flake.nix`:
+> - `description`: A short, one-line description of the flake
+> - `inputs`: An attrset specifying the dependencies of the flake
+> - `outputs`: A function that takes inputs in an attrset and produces the outputs of this flake
+> - `nixConfig`: A set of `nix.conf` options to be overridden when evaluating this flake

+Ah, _supported_, not _required_.
+So these are the four keys that I suppose _can_ appear at the top level of a flake, but not all of them are required.
+A quick search of the `nix flake` command reference doesn't show that any of these attributes are required, so I suppose there's a gap in the documentation.
+This also tells us that you can't have **any** other attributes at the top level of the flake.
+If you had a working flake and added `foo = "bar";` to it you would get an error that looks like this `error: flake <stuff> has an unsupported attribute 'foo'`.

+With that out of the way let's fill out a minimal flake.
+We'll say that we have no inputs, and that our `outputs` function takes no inputs and produces no outputs:
 ```nix
 {
     description = "A flake for a Rust development environment";